Travel the Wet Tropics World Heritage Area

 “You will get wet,” he says.
 The whitewater rafting guide then breaks into a smile.
 “You will have fun…and you will get wet.”

-It’s only 9am and already the mercury is pushing 35°C. We’re in Tully Gorge National Park, about 95km south-west of Cairns in far north Queensland.
+It’s only 9am and already the mercury is pushing 35°C. We’re in Tully Gorge National Park, about 95km south-west of Cairns in Tropical North Queensland.
 Our only cool relief will be from the river.
-It’s February, the Wet is in full swing and the river is running high and fast.
+It’s February, the rejuvenating summer rains are in full swing and the river is running high and fast.
 Our raft – one of seven – will be commanded by Dave Macfarlane.
 The Raging Thunder Adventures guide knows just how powerful the water is, because the Kareeya Hydro Power Station above us is at maximum output, hitting an impressive 88 megawatts.
 He adjusts our route accordingly.

 It’s not just the churning Tully River that has benefited from the deluge.
 Across the region, all the waterfalls are roaring, the lookouts are lush, and as a cooling afternoon storm rolls in, the sky turns from clear blue to a brooding charcoal grey.